 Board-certified physiatrist and spine specialist Benoy Benny, MD, relies on nonsurgical treatments whenever possible.
-When surgery is necessary, Dr. Benny uses minimally invasive procedures at The Spine and Sports Center at The Galleria in Houston, Sugar Land, and the Willowbrook/Cy-Fair area of Texas.
+When surgery is necessary, Dr. Benny uses minimally invasive procedures at The Spine and Sports Center in Houston, Sugar Land, and the Willowbrook/Cy-Fair area of Texas.
 For the highest-quality care in minimally invasive spine surgery, call or book an appointment online today.

 Most of the time, back pain resolves with nonsurgical treatments, such as physical therapy and medications.
 When back and neck pain continues to interfere with your life despite conservative treatment, it may be time to consider surgery.